The Root robot teaches kids to code through Spirograph-style drawings

 I’m still a bit skeptical here, as I am with all of these “learn to code” robots.
 It’s that transition from a fun toy to a legitimately useful education device that’s tricky to navigate, especially given that the startup has developed its own proprietary coding language better suited to Root’s specific needs.

-That said, CEO Zee Dubrovsky tells TechCrunch that the company is also adding integration with Swift, Python and Javascript to help young coders transition to more broadly useful coding languages.
+That said, CEO Zee Dubrovsky tells TechCrunch that the company is also adding integration with Swift, Python and JavaScript to help young coders transition to more broadly useful coding languages.

 0